broodjeaap/go-watch/README.md

 ## Contains

-Inputs pass if they contain the given value, basically same as Match but more basic.
+Inputs pass if they contain the given value.

 ## Store

-Stores each input value in the database under its own name, should probably limit this to single inputs (after Minimum/Maximum/Average filters).
+Stores each input value in the database under its own name.
+It's recommended to do this after reducing inputs to a single value (Minimum/Maximum/Average/etc).

 ## Notify